OpenCollarTeam/OpenCollar/README.md

         > sounds: Sounds as .wav and .aup binaries.
         > textures: Images as .png and .xcf binaries.

-    > src: Source code of the OpeCollar role play device.
+    > src: Source code of the OpenCollar role play device.

         > ao: The source code for the animation overrider.
         > collar: The source code for the collar device.